How Much Money Can You Make with a Mobile App

 Well, the answer to this question greatly depends on a lot of different variables.
 Your app may not make a billion dollars, but you can access a piece of that pie and still turn a hefty profit.

-In order to do so, the first step is actually building an app.
+In order to do so, the first step is mobile app development.

 For those of you who already have one, that’s great; you’ve got a head start.
 Just because your existing app isn’t making money hand over fist, it doesn’t mean that it’s too late to make adjustments.

-One of the factors that impacts your revenue is whether you develop for the Android or Apple platform.
+One of the factors that impacts your revenue is whether you develop for the Google Play Store or Apple App Store.

 It also depends on your monetization strategy.
 There are three main ways that mobile apps can make money.